 In September of 2013, as a result of the catastrophic floods in the oil and gas fields of Colorado, National Public Radio, the New York Times, and Rachel Maddow all highlighted Gary's work speaking out to protect the public's health and the environment.
 In Ferbruary of 2014, Gary provided communications guiddance to Global Greengants Fund to help bring attention to the devastating environmental and human rights impacts of the Sochi, Russia Olympics -- including to the Mzymta River -- which resulted in many media reports including this New York Times article about exiled and jailed Russian environmental activists.

 In March of 2014, EcoCentric Blog named Gary a "River Hero."
 In September of 2014, WildEarth Guardians profiled Gary and said he is "one of Colorado's conrnerstone environmental activists."
 In November of 2014, E&E News Service said Gary is "one of the most vocal anti-drilling activists in the state."
-In June of 2015, Gary was appointed to the Waterkeeper Council for the International Waterkeeper Alliance.
 In September of 2015, Adventure.Travel said Gary is an "impassioned and sometimes outraged activist with entrepreneurial tendencies, and PR-savvy."

 In 2015, Gary began expanding his work internationally -- writing, advocating, and consulting for publications and organizations addressing environmental threats around the globe including Global Greengrants Fund, International Waterkeeper Alliance, and International Rivers.
 About Gary's January 2016 article, "Will Climate Change Swamp Cartagena?" in Waterkeeper, Bill McKibben said it is a "Telling, thorough report on the menace of seal level rise in Cartagena -- and doubtless a thousand other places."
 Gary's provocative March 2016 column, "Disaster Capitalism On The Colorado River," appeared in America's largest-circulation newspaper, USA Today.
-Gary has traveled to and written articles about water and river protection in Costa Rica, Columbia, Mexico, Belize, Spain, Thailand, Peru, Nepal, Ecuador, Hawaii, Nicaragua, New Zealand, and four countries in Eastern Europe, Baja, Mexico, Zambia, and Guatemala.
+Gary has traveled to and written articles about water and river protection in Costa Rica, Columbia, Mexico, Belize, Spain, Thailand, Peru, Nepal, Ecuador, Hawaii, Nicaragua, New Zealand, four countries in Eastern Europe, Baja, Mexico, Zambia, and Guatemala.